 Finland maintains regular dialogue with the UN, the EU, the Nordic countries, international organisations and other donors on a common approach and shared principles.
 It is particularly important to have a joint position towards the military regime and not to legitimise the military rule.

 Finland cooperates only with reliable and long-term partners operating in the country.
 Support will be channelled through CSOs, the UN and other development actors, provided that their operating conditions in the country are maintained, and there is an agreement on jointly adopted principles.

-Furthermore, Finnish development funding is channelled to Myanmar through EU instruments, civil society, humanitarian assistance, international development finance institutions and the private sector.
+Furthermore, Finnish development funding is being channelled to Myanmar through EU instruments, civil society and humanitarian assistance.
 Development cooperation funding can also be used for humanitarian work.